datahub-project/datahub/metadata-ingestion/docs/transformer/dataset_transformer.md

 ```

 In this example:
-- Entities tagged with `urn:li:tag:dbt:test:tag` or any tag that ends with `test:tag` will be associated with the domains `hr` and `urn:li:domain:finance`.
+- Entities tagged with `test:tag` will be associated with the domains `hr` and `urn:li:domain:finance`.

 ## Add Dataset dataProduct
 ### Config Details